UPDATE: January 2019

-As Senior Advisor, Michael Fenn specializes in the public sector and healthcare services delivery.
-Over the course of an extensive career in public service, Michael Fenn has been an Ontario Deputy Minister under three Premiers, municipal chief administrator in Hamilton and Burlington, and the founding CEO of both Toronto/Hamilton region transportation authority Metrolinx and regional health authority Mississauga Halton LHIN (serving over a million residents).
+Over the course of an extensive career in public service, Michael Fenn has been an Ontario Deputy Minister under three Premiers, municipal chief administrator in Hamilton and Burlington, and the founding CEO of both Toronto / Hamilton regional transportation authority Metrolinx and GTA regional health authority Mississauga Halton LHIN.

-Michael is also a Board Director with both the C$78+ billion OMERS AC pension fund and the Toronto Board of Education’s realty arm, the Toronto Lands Corporation.
+He is a also Board Director with the C$85+ billion OMERS AC pension fund, chairing its Technology Committee, and with the Toronto Board of Education’s realty arm, the Toronto Lands Corporation.
+He has served for several years as jointly appointed Facilitator for discussions between the Mushkegowuk Tribal Council of First Nations and the Ontario Government.
 He is a certified board director, having attained the C.Dir. designation in 2014.

-Michael’s career achievements have been acknowledged by a number of professional awards, including the Lieutenant Governor’s Medal of Distinction in Public Administration for Ontario, and the highest award for career achievement from Ontario’s two largest municipal administrators’ associations, the AMCTO’s Prestige Award and the OMAA’s Robert Baldwin Award.
-In 2010, he was one of two Ontarians added to the Association of Municipalities of Ontario’s Honour Roll.
-Michael’s municipal management career was recently profiled with a chapter in the book: Leaders in the Shadows: The Leadership Qualities of Municipal Chief Administrative Officers, by Professor David Siegel.
+Michael is the recipient of the Lieutenant Governor’s Medal of Distinction in Public Administration for Ontario and the highest awards for career achievement from Ontario’s two leading municipal management organizations.
+In 2010, he was one of two Ontarians, added to the Association of Municipalities of Ontario’s Honour Roll.
+Michael’s municipal management career was recently profiled in a chapter in the book: Leaders in the Shadows: The Leadership Qualities of Municipal Chief Administrative Officers, by Professor David Siegel.